-1.6 Director of Doctoral Studies (DDS for short)
+1.6 Postgraduate Research Director (PGR Director)

-On the recommendation of your supervisors/convenor, the DDS approves:
+On the recommendation of your supervisors/convenor, the PGR Director approves:

 - Progression from Year 1 to Year 2 following review of your Research Outline, and re-registration in subsequent years. - Changes to registration status or supervision arrangements. - Applications to commence or extend fieldwork. - Periods of intermission/temporary withdrawal and extensions to the maximum date of registration (up to one year.)